A woman looking at her laptop screen, which shows an excellent 791 VantageScore 3.0 credit score.

 How often should I check my credit score?

 Checking your credit score once a year may be enough to stay informed about your financial health.
-But with NordProtect, you will get a detailed summary and your credit score every month.
+But with NordProtect, you will get a detailed summary and your credit score.
 This way, you will always be informed about your financial status and able to detect potential fraud and identity theft early.

 What’s the difference between a credit report and a credit summary?